eliovir/rust-examples/README.md

     * std::vec: OwnedVector, 2D-arrays, ...: `api-std-vec.rs`
 * Some new files:
     * `Makefile` to compile, run tests and run benchmarks
-    * A library and its unit tests and benchmarks for 2 Fibonacci functions (a reccursive and a non reccursive): `libfibonacci.rs`
+    * A library and its unit tests and benchmarks for 2 Fibonacci functions (a reccursive and a non reccursive): `fibonacci.rs`
-    * A struct to manage dates: `libdate.rs`
+    * A struct to manage dates: `date.rs`
     * Design pattern Decorator: `design_pattern-decorator.rs`

 [Tutorial]: http://static.rust-lang.org/doc/master/tutorial.html